Kinloch Castle: Present use

 Kinloch Castle is now managed by Scottish Natural Heritage, supported by the Kinloch Castle Friends' Association, a registered charitable organisation set up in 1996.
-A number of repairs have been carried out in 2010 and 2011, although the long-term future of the building remains uncertain.
+A number of repairs were carried out in 2010 and 2011, although the long-term future of the building remains uncertain.
 Tours of the castle continue to be available, timed to coincide with ferries where possible.
 Highlights of the tour include the under-stairs orchestrion and a variety of gifts from the Emperor of Japan.

 A section at the rear of the castle was operated as a hostel for visitors to the island.
 Guests had a choice of bunk rooms, or could upgrade to one of a handful of "Oak Rooms" with four-poster beds.
 The hostel area was kept separate from the museum rooms of the castle.
 The hostel closed in 2015.

-In 2017 the Kinloch Castle Friends' Association began to examine the possibility of creation of a Community Interest Company to take over the running the Castle from SNH.
+In 2017 the Kinloch Castle Friends' Association began to examine the possibility of creation of a community interest company to take over the running the Castle from SNH.
 In March 2018, the association decided to formally apply for an asset transfer of the castle and policies and to negotiate the transfer of the contents of the castle.
 The initial aim is to reopen the hostel accommodation in order to generate income to help to support the castle whilst external funding is sought for more major restoration work.

-In June 2022 it was reported that the castle had been acquired by businessman Jeremy Hosking, subject to the approval of a planning application for the restoration of the building and its conversion to visitor accommodation.
+In June 2022, businessman Jeremy Hosking announced his intention of purchasing the castle subject to planning permission for the restoration of the building and its conversion to visitor accommodation.
+In March 2023, he withdrew his purchase offer after the Scottish government put the sale on hold because of concerns raised by the Isle of Rum Community Trust.
+In 2025, NatureScot again put the castle on the market, with an asking price of £750,000.